Data Preparation for Large Language Model

 3. Token Embedding¶

 Although tokenizer converts raw text into numeric values, it does not store any semantic relationship among words.
-For example, dog and bitch are related to each other than with mango.
-But mango is more related to word apple than cat.
-In order to store these type of semantic relationship among tokens, embedding is done.
-It is a better approach than one-hot encoding.
+For example, dog and bitch are more related to each other than they are related to mango.
+But mango is more related to the word 'apple' than the word 'cat'.
+In order to store these type of semantic relationship among tokens, embedding is used.
+Embedding is a better approach than one-hot encoding.
 Embedding converts each token_id into higher dimensional vectors.
 It is a great way to capture semantic relations among different words or tokens.

 These embedding layers are part of the LLM and are updated (trained) during model training